Arthur Adams (comics): 2010s–present

+On October 11, 2024, the Harvey Awards announced that Adams was one of five comics creators to be inducted into the Harvey Awards Hall of Fame at the 36th annual Harvey Awards ceremony on October 18 at the New York Comic Con.
+The other four inductees were Akira Toriyama, Larry Hama, Sergio Aragonés, and John Buscema.
+Upon learning of the honor, Adams reacted by commenting, "Wow!
+What an unexpected honor!
+And to be inducted with these four giants of the comics industry!
+Amazing!
+Thank you so much Harvey Awards!
+I'm shocked!"

 Technique and materials

 Adams' art style is noted for its high level of detail, and he has a reputation of being a "tight" penciller.
 He states that he works at a slow pace, which limits the amount of work he does.
 When he penciled Fantastic Four #347–349 in 1990 for regular writer/illustrator Walter Simonson, who needed a break in order to catch up on his own work on that title, Adams managed to pencil the first two issues in five weeks and four weeks, respectively, but was considerably late on the third.
 In 1997 Adams stated that he could produce a page of either pencils or inks in a day.
 In a 2007 interview, he stated he tends to produce 2/3 to 3/4 of a page a day, and can also ink at that rate, but can do up to two pages in a day if he is under pressure, as when he produced Cloak and Dagger #9 (1986) in 22 days, for example.
 Another example is the 1989 one-shot Excalibur: Mojo Mayhem, which due to changing deadlines, he completed at a quicker pace.
-Adams singles out one page of that book that he drew a half-hour as his personal record for speed, but decries its poor quality.
+Adams singles out one page of that book that he drew in a half-hour as his personal record for speed, but decries its poor quality.
 Adams is also noted for the humor in his work, as with, for example, the extraneous characters he places in cameo appearances in the backgrounds of his comics, as when he drew Gumby in the panels of Longshot, or the forms in which he depicted the shapeshifting alien Warlock in his The New Mutants work.